RavensbourneWebMedia/Dynamic-Web/sessions/05/README.md

 Your mini-lesson will be **interactive**.
 Screens and PowerPoint-style presentations are banned (seriously, don't prepare slides).
 Instead, use print-outs and plan **unplugged activities** for your peers to learn the topic you researched.

-Ispiration and resources for *unplugged activities*:
+Inspiration and resources for *unplugged activities*:

 * [CODE Fundamentals Unplugged](https://code.org/curriculum/unplugged)
 * [CS Unplugged](http://csunplugged.org/activities)